Phase I Continuum, Transfer, and Handoff

 AirwayPatent without repeated rescue maneuvers or escalating support

-BreathingAdequate ventilation, oxygenation, and response to oxygen or airway adjuncts
+BreathingSpO2 and ventilation adequate; responds to oxygen or adjuncts

-CirculationBlood pressure, rhythm, perfusion, drainage, and urine output fit the case
+CirculationBlood pressure within ~20% of baseline, rhythm, perfusion, drainage, urine output fit the case

-ComfortPain, nausea, shivering, and anxiety controlled without creating instability
+ComfortPain, nausea, shivering, anxiety controlled without creating instability

-SafetyLines, drains, dressings, block effects, fall risk, and isolation needs addressed
+SafetyLines, drains, dressings, block effects, fall risk, isolation addressed

 Handoff content that changes care

-A complete handoff should answer: What was done, what happened, what was given, what is expected, and what still worries the team?
-Important elements include airway grade and devices, anesthetic technique, reversal, opioids, sedatives, antiemetics, antibiotics, paralytics, local anesthetics, regional or neuraxial blocks, allergies, blood loss, fluids, blood products, temperature, hemodynamic events, labs, drains, dressings, positioning concerns, and surgeon-specific orders.
+A complete handoff answers: what was done, what happened, what was given, what is expected, and what still worries the team.
+Critical elements include airway grade and devices, anesthetic technique, reversal agents (such as sugammadex or neostigmine/glycopyrrolate), opioids, sedatives, antiemetics, antibiotics, paralytics, local anesthetics, regional or neuraxial blocks, allergies, estimated blood loss, fluids, blood products, temperature, hemodynamic events, labs, drains, dressings, positioning concerns, and surgeon-specific orders.

-For transfer out of Phase I, the receiving nurse needs the same clinical story in a usable form.
-Report the current status, recent trends, interventions and response, pending tests, family communication, discharge limitations, and escalation triggers.
-Avoid vague phrases such as stable after surgery when the receiving nurse needs oxygen requirement, pain plan, drain output, and activity restrictions.
+For transfer out of Phase I, the receiving nurse needs the same story in a usable form.
+Many units structure this with SBAR (Situation, Background, Assessment, Recommendation) or I-PASS.
+Report current status, recent trends, interventions and response, pending tests, family communication, discharge limitations, and escalation triggers.
+Avoid vague phrases such as "stable after surgery" when the receiving nurse needs oxygen requirement, pain plan, drain output, and activity restrictions.

 Test Your Knowledge